Chrismarsh/CHM/docs/meshgen.rst

 ++++++++++

 1. Create mesh as normal with Mesher and apply the permutation
-2. Convert the mesh to h5 or partitioned h5 via the :ref:`partition` tool.
+2. Convert the mesh to h5 or partitioned h5 via the :doc:`partition`.

 .. warning::